 Poetry Out Loud 2015-2016

-The winner of Pittsburgh Filmmakers/Pittsburgh Center for the Arts (PF/PCA)'s 2016 Regional Competition for Poetry Out Loud, Greer LeRoy from Lincoln Park Performing Arts Charter School, was named the Pennsylvania State Champion and competed at the National Finals for Poetry Out Loud, held May 2-4 in Washington D.C. at George Washington University.
+The winner of Pittsburgh Center for Arts & Media (PCA&M)'s 2016 Regional Competition for Poetry Out Loud, Greer LeRoy from Lincoln Park Performing Arts Charter School, was named the Pennsylvania State Champion and competed at the National Finals for Poetry Out Loud, held May 2-4 in Washington D.C. at George Washington University.

 Poetry Out Loud 2014-2015

-The winner of Pittsburgh Filmmakers/Pittsburgh Center for the Arts (PF/PCA)'s 2015 Regional Competition for Poetry Out Loud, Drew Praskovich a senior from Pittsburgh CAPA 6-12, participated in the 10th Anniversary Poetry Out Loud Pennsylvania state-wide competition in March.
+The winner of Pittsburgh Center for Arts & Media (PCA&M)'s 2015 Regional Competition for Poetry Out Loud, Drew Praskovich a senior from Pittsburgh CAPA 6-12, participated in the 10th Anniversary Poetry Out Loud Pennsylvania state-wide competition in March.
 Find out more about the Finals competition here on the Pennsylvania Council on the Arts website.

-At PF/PCA’s 2015 Regional Competition, Drew Praskovich recited “Cadillac Moon” by Kevin Young, “Idea 20: An evil spirit, your beauty, haunts me still” by Michael Drayton, and “Peach” by Jennifer Tonge.
+At PCA&M’s 2015 Regional Competition, Drew Praskovich recited “Cadillac Moon” by Kevin Young, “Idea 20: An evil spirit, your beauty, haunts me still” by Michael Drayton, and “Peach” by Jennifer Tonge.

 Poetry Out Loud 2013-2014